 Unless you’re from Germany it’s not very likely that you’ve heard of St. Kilian Distillery.
 Although maybe that’s not fair, because while St. Kilian Distillery is a small player in The Netherlands, they might be well-known in other countries.
-Anyway, they were certainly but a blip on my radar when I was first contacted by Gavin Ryan Thomas.
+Anyway, they were certainly but a blip on my radar when I was first contacted by Gavin Ryan Thomson.

 You might be familiar with Gavin.
 He’s a passionate brand ambassador for Bowmore, and really loves all things whisky.
 Originally from Ayrshire, Scotland, he’s very knowledgeable and now lives in Germany.
 German whisky drinkers will likely have seen him at one of the country’s many whisky fairs.
 Gavin is also an honorary ambassador and fan of St. Kilian.
 Even so much that he recently collaborated on a St. Kilian Ambassador’s Choice bottling.